What if your engine is cranking as usual, but refuses to start.

 If All Is Good And You Need A Boost – How To Jumpstart Your Car

-It’s relatively easy to jump start your car with the help of another car.
-You can jump start car without another car if it’s an automatic but if the car is manual, another car will be needed.
+It’s relatively easy to jump start your car, with the help of another car.
+You can jump start car without another car; if it’s an a manual but, if the car is automatic, another car will be needed:

 - Pull the other car close to your car and open both hoods